yamash723/macos/README.md

 <br />

 ## Features

-Full Catalina System Configurations are scripted.
-Using iTerm, Tmux, Zsh, and Neovim mainly with minimal yet powerful plugins.
-FZF, MyCli, VSCode, and many other brew/npm/pip/vscode packages and their configurations are listed and can be installed in one command.
-Also, I heavily use Yabai, Skhd, Ubersicht, and Alfled in daily like below.
+- Scripts for MacOS full system configuration automation.
+- CUI tools using iTerm, Tmux, Zsh, Neovim, and more with plugins and configurations.
+- GUI tools using VSCode, Karabiner, and more with configurations by package managers.
+- Yabai, Skhd, Ubersicht, and Alfled for Window Manager and Launcher like below.

 [full video link](https://youtu.be/Gv_rnu-dDOs)